Salesforce, Inc. (NYSE:CRM) CEO Marc Benioff Sells 2,300 Shares

-Salesforce, Inc. (NYSE:CRM – Get Rating) CEO Marc Benioff sold 2,300 shares of Salesforce stock in a transaction dated Thursday, June 2nd.
-The stock was sold at an average price of $182.65, for a total value of $420,095.00.
-Following the completion of the transaction, the chief executive officer now directly owns 28,926,000 shares of the company’s stock, valued at approximately $5,283,333,900.
-The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+Salesforce, Inc. (NYSE:CRM – Get Rating) CEO Marc Benioff sold 2,300 shares of the firm’s stock in a transaction on Wednesday, June 8th.
+The stock was sold at an average price of $188.80, for a total transaction of $434,240.00.
+Following the completion of the sale, the chief executive officer now owns 28,926,000 shares of the company’s stock, valued at approximately $5,461,228,800.
+The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.

 Marc Benioff also recently made the following trade(s):

-Several institutional investors have recently bought and sold shares of the company.
-Vanguard Group Inc. increased its holdings in shares of Salesforce by 1.9% in the 1st quarter.
-Vanguard Group Inc. now owns 77,620,937 shares of the CRM provider’s stock worth $16,480,478,000 after buying an additional 1,458,042 shares during the last quarter.
-State Street Corp increased its holdings in shares of Salesforce by 1.0% in the 1st quarter.
-State Street Corp now owns 44,687,516 shares of the CRM provider’s stock worth $9,488,053,000 after buying an additional 433,659 shares during the last quarter.
-Morgan Stanley boosted its stake in shares of Salesforce by 20.2% during the 2nd quarter.
-Morgan Stanley now owns 16,563,897 shares of the CRM provider’s stock worth $4,046,065,000 after purchasing an additional 2,787,393 shares during the period.
-Wellington Management Group LLP boosted its stake in shares of Salesforce by 5.3% during the 3rd quarter.
-Wellington Management Group LLP now owns 15,889,819 shares of the CRM provider’s stock worth $4,309,637,000 after purchasing an additional 805,630 shares during the period.
-Finally, Geode Capital Management LLC boosted its stake in shares of Salesforce by 3.8% during the 4th quarter.
-Geode Capital Management LLC now owns 15,448,821 shares of the CRM provider’s stock worth $3,914,460,000 after purchasing an additional 564,493 shares during the period.
+A number of hedge funds have recently added to or reduced their stakes in CRM.
+Kentucky Retirement Systems Insurance Trust Fund bought a new position in shares of Salesforce during the third quarter worth about $6,789,000.
+Candlestick Capital Management LP grew its position in shares of Salesforce by 719.0% during the third quarter.
+Candlestick Capital Management LP now owns 203,204 shares of the CRM provider’s stock worth $55,113,000 after acquiring an additional 178,392 shares during the last quarter.
+Trust Co. of Vermont grew its position in shares of Salesforce by 1.6% during the fourth quarter.
+Trust Co. of Vermont now owns 34,489 shares of the CRM provider’s stock worth $8,765,000 after acquiring an additional 528 shares during the last quarter.
+Veritable L.P. boosted its position in shares of Salesforce by 2.9% during the third quarter.
+Veritable L.P. now owns 17,026 shares of the CRM provider’s stock worth $4,618,000 after buying an additional 482 shares during the period.
+Finally, Canvas Wealth Advisors LLC increased its position in Salesforce by 8.9% in the 4th quarter.
+Canvas Wealth Advisors LLC now owns 6,747 shares of the CRM provider’s stock valued at $1,715,000 after acquiring an additional 551 shares during the period.
 Hedge funds and other institutional investors own 77.75% of the company’s stock.

-A number of equities analysts have weighed in on the company.
-Roth Capital raised Salesforce from a “neutral” rating to a “buy” rating and set a $242.00 target price for the company in a research report on Wednesday, May 18th.
-Credit Suisse Group cut their price target on Salesforce from $375.00 to $315.00 and set an “outperform” rating for the company in a research note on Wednesday.
-Cowen cut their price target on Salesforce from $285.00 to $225.00 in a research note on Monday, May 23rd.
-UBS Group cut their price target on Salesforce from $225.00 to $185.00 and set a “na” rating for the company in a research note on Tuesday, May 17th.
-Finally, Piper Sandler cut their price target on Salesforce from $330.00 to $250.00 and set an “overweight” rating for the company in a research note on Wednesday.
-Five investment analysts have rated the stock with a hold rating, thirty-six have issued a buy rating and one has given a strong buy rating to the stock.
-Based on data from MarketBeat.com, the company has an average rating of “Buy” and a consensus target price of $271.80.
+A number of brokerages have issued reports on CRM.
+Cowen cut their target price on shares of Salesforce from $285.00 to $225.00 in a research report on Monday, May 23rd.
+UBS Group cut their target price on shares of Salesforce from $225.00 to $185.00 and set a “na” rating for the company in a research report on Tuesday, May 17th.
+StockNews.com began coverage on shares of Salesforce in a research report on Thursday, March 31st.
+They set a “hold” rating for the company.
+Morgan Stanley lowered their price target on shares of Salesforce from $360.00 to $291.00 in a report on Monday, May 16th.
+Finally, Bank of America lowered their price target on shares of Salesforce from $360.00 to $300.00 and set a “buy” rating for the company in a report on Wednesday, March 2nd.
+Five analysts have rated the stock with a hold rating, thirty-six have assigned a buy rating and one has assigned a strong buy rating to the company.
+According to data from MarketBeat, the company currently has an average rating of “Buy” and a consensus price target of $271.80.

 About Salesforce (Get Rating)